eniklas/gamatrix/README.md

 #### iptables

 You can also block access with iptables.
 Network access is best handled at the network layer, not the application layer, so this is the more secure method, but more complicated.
-I use Ubuntu 20.04, so YMMV:
+The example below is for Ubuntu 20.04, but should work for just about any Linux distribution.

 Create a new chain called gamatrix: